 Persons or groups that are not directly related to the acquisition or use of the project’s product, but, due to their position in the client organization, can influence, positively or negatively, the course of the project.

 The first phase of the project life cycle, where the project is kicked off both with your team and with any clients and stakeholders.
 During the initiation phase, the project manager gathers information to set and define the project’s scope, timeline, and cost, as well as identify the stakeholders, the team, goals and objectives, and deliverables.

 Any item, whether internal or external to the project that is required by a process before that process proceeds.
 May be an output from a predecessor process.

-The first meeting between the project customer and the project team.
-Check out our kickoff meeting guide and learn how to start your projects right.
+The kickoff meeting is the first meeting between the project customer and the project team.

 Knowledge Area Process

 An identifiable project management process within a knowledge area

 A diagram showing the sequence of activities in a project across time.
 It shows which activity logically precedes or follows another activity.
 It can be used to identify the milestones and critical path of a project.

 A dependency between two project schedule activities, or between a project schedule activity and a schedule milestone.
 The four possible types of logical relationships are: Finish-to-Start, Finish-to-Finish, Start-to- Start, and Start-to-Finish.